Cómo elegir una buena paellera: Guía completa para encontrar la ideal

 Paella pans for gas stoves

-The best paella pans for gas are undoubtedly those made of polished or enameled steel, as they distribute heat evenly and are compatible with this type of stove.
-They are also easy to handle and clean.
+The best paella pans for gas These are undoubtedly the ones made of polished or enameled steel, since they distribute heat evenly and are compatible with this type of stove.
+Furthermore, they are easy to handle and clean.

-For cooking with wood, cast iron or polished steel paella pans are the most recommended.
-They retain heat well and are durable enough to withstand direct heat.
-Just make sure the paella pan is large enough for the fire you plan to use.
+For cooking over a wood fire, cast iron or polished steel paella pans are highly recommended.
+They retain heat well and are durable enough to withstand direct flames.
+Just make sure the paella pan is large enough for the fire you'll be using.

 If you have an induction cooktop, stainless steel or cast iron paella pans are best.
-Just make sure the pan has a thick, flat bottom to work properly with this type of cooktop.
+Just make sure the pan has a flat, thick bottom to work properly with this type of cooktop.

 Oven-safe paella pans

-And if you plan to use your paella pan in the oven, stainless steel or cast iron are the best.
-But before purchasing one of these materials, make sure the handle is heat-resistant or at least removable to prevent accidents.
+And if you plan to use your paella pan in the oven, stainless steel or cast iron are best.
+But before buying one made of these materials, make sure the handle is heat-resistant or at least detachable to prevent accidents.

 Key factors for choosing a quality paella pan

-- Height: A paella pan should be low, between 4 and 6 cm, so that the rice cooks in a thin, even layer.
+• Height: A paella pan should have a low height, between 4 and 6 cm, so that the rice cooks in a thin and even layer.

-- Size: Choose the diameter based on the number of people you will be serving and the size of your heat source.
+• Size: Choose the diameter according to the number of people you will be serving and the size of your heat source.

-- Base type: The base must be flat for glass ceramic and convex for wood or gas.
+• Base type: The base should be flat for ceramic hobs and convex for wood or gas hobs.

 Which is the best paella pan for you?